FailAcademy/learning/wdp-vancouver/_slides/week-04/04-pong.md

 # Record Key Presses

-Record an object of `this.pressedKeys`.
+Record keys pressed as an object called `this.pressedKeys`.
+We can use these keys to trigger changes each time the app is rendered.

 ##### KeyListener.js